For Property Owners

 Current Seascape revenue across five active Gulf Coast homes.

-Revenue already routed through lower-cost direct channels instead of pure OTA dependence.
+Revenue already routed through lower-cost direct channels instead of pure marketplace dependence.

-Average effective Airbnb host-fee drag in the current Seascape operating data.
+Average effective Airbnb host-fee cost in the current Seascape operating data.

-Approximate payment-processing cost on direct bookings, showing how much channel mix can change owner margin.
+Approximate payment-processing cost on direct bookings, showing how much booking channels can change owner margin.

 Benchmark Source